rmrector/repository.rector.stuff/README.md

 - [Source and development](https://github.com/rmrector/script.artwork.helper) on GitHub.
 - [Direct zip download](https://github.com/rmrector/repository.rector.stuff/raw/master/latest/script.artwork.helper-latest.zip) of the latest version.

-## Tweak last played time
+## Watched status toolbox
-Changes the last played time for videos to update only if at least a small portion has actually been played, hopefully improving the usefulness of lists and add-ons using this timestamp.
+Several tools to manage watched status and last played time.
+Includes context items "Mark as watched again", "Remove one watch count", and "Clear resume status", all under "Manage...", and a service that changes the last played time for videos to update only if at least a small portion has actually been played, hopefully improving the usefulness of lists and add-ons using this timestamp.

 - [Support and discussion thread](http://forum.kodi.tv/showthread.php?tid=2197255) on the Kodi forums.
 - [Source and development](https://github.com/rmrector/service.tweak.lastplayed) on GitHub.
 - [Direct zip download](https://github.com/rmrector/repository.rector.stuff/raw/master/latest/service.tweak.lastplayed-latest.zip) of the latest version.

 ## Play Random Videos
 Play random videos from any selected library node, playlist, or file directory.
 It is